Money Matters

 How to switch bank accounts

 Have you ever heard the saying ‘you’re more likely to get divorced than switch banks’?
-According to an article by ABC, research has shown 40% of people were still with the same bank since childhood.
+According to a 2020 article by ABC, research has shown 40% of people were still with the same bank since childhood.
 Another one in five said they hadn’t thought of switching banks or they couldn’t be bothered to.

 But you should be bothered.
 A bit of browsing now could save you a lot in the long run if you make the switch to the right bank.
 For no upfront or monthly account fees plus great savings interest rates, check out ubank’s Spend, Bills and Save accounts.